mypreview/GEO-Top-Bar/docs/how-to-select-country-on-message-bar.md

 ?> Country input field automatically selects and updates the country as the user types also you can optionally navigate the country dropdown by typing a country's name, or using up/down keys.

+!> Selecting a country from the dropdown will update the country name in the input and message bar label instantly.

 Navigate to **Appearance > Customize > GEO Top Bar > Message Bars** and here you will be able to locate the **"Country"** option.

 ![Select a Country](http://res.cloudinary.com/mypreview/image/upload/v1492298672/select-country-message-bar_jlii5t.gif)